Learn how to go through every step of the rental process virtually and online with helpful resources and tools.

 COVID-19 Landlord FAQs

-How should I collect rent?
+How should I collect rent during the pandemic?

 We encourage landlords to avoid handling in-person payments, cash, or checks to remain sanitary and safe.
 TurboTenant now offers secure and online rent payments through bank transfers or credit/debit cards – you can also charge one-time fees for utilities.
 Additionally, there are various forms of easy online payment tools such as Venmo, PayPal, and Google Wallet that are great options for collecting rent virtually.

-How should I do lease signings?
+How should I do lease signings during the pandemic?

 Since you should be completing the rental process virtually, face-to-face lease signings are not recommended, using an e-signature platform will enable you to safely and securely sign the lease with a tenant.
 TurboTenant has an e-signature tool available, or you can use other services such as DocuSign or Adobe Sign.